-1.1 AEC Sector, Sustainability and BIM
+1.1 Construction sector, Sustainability and BIM

-Digitalisation in the construction sector and its related monetary and non-monetary benefits is considered a key action for the improvement of the architecture, engineering and construction (AEC) industry productivity.
+Digitalisation in the construction sector and its related monetary and non-monetary benefits is considered a key action for the improvement of productivity in the architecture, engineering and construction (AEC) industry, as well as in the operation and facilities management (FM) sector.
 Subsequently, the overall development of the European economy would also be boosted considerably by digitalisation.

-The construction sector is strategic because of its capability to generate incomes not only from the creation of new services and jobs but also from the delivery and maintenance of the built environment.
-In addition, the improved productivity of the AEC sector through the digitalisation of its processes could also generate high savings leading to economic upturn, especially at public level.
+The construction sector is strategic because of its capability to generate incomes from the built environment throughout its whole life cycle (from the design to the operation and maintenance phase), creating new jobs positions and services.
+In addition, the improved productivity of the AEC and FM sectors through the digitalisation of their processes could also generate high savings leading to economic upturn, especially at public level.
 The Government and public sector clients represent the construction industry's single biggest client.
 Therefore, the investment in improving the construction process at public level, represented by BIM methodology, is fundamental in helping ensure the success of digitalisation in the construction sector.